Adding Additional Living Space

 Bump-Out Addition

 Bumping out a wall within an existing room is one of the most common ways to add living space to your home.
 A bump-out, a micro-addition, is usually cheaper than a brand-new room because it doesn’t require additional support or changes to the home’s foundation.
+Like a breakfast nook, a bump-out addition adds a little extra space without costing as much as a complete addition.

 Garage Addition

+A detached garage can increase your home’s value and add convenience to your daily life.
 You might consider building a garage if you don’t already have one located on your property.
-You can either add an attached or detached garage, and the costs will vary depending on the foundation, electrical system installation, drywall, and average square footage.
+You can add an attached or detached garage; the costs will vary depending on the foundation, electrical system installation, drywall, and average square footage.

 A Mother-In-Law Suite

+As parents and children age, it makes sense that you might want to live closer to family so you don’t miss important milestones in each other’s lives.
 A mother-in-law suite is a small living area within a family house.
 It is a self-contained living space attached to a home or detached on the same property as a primary residence.
 They typically include a bedroom, full bathroom, kitchen, and a private entrance.
-A mother-in-law suite provides a separate living space, allowing others independence.

 Why Are Mother-In-Law Suites Popular?